 If you’re like most, finding a decent available domain name is a lot like finding a needle in a haystack.
-Domains with less than 5 characters are pretty much impossible to find without numbers, random letters, or hyphens.
+Domains with less than five characters are pretty much impossible to find without numbers, random letters, or hyphens.
 When I started AAERO Aviation I knew I wanted a short, easy to remember domain name.
 I thought AAERO.com would be perfect for that.
-Unfourently, at the time AAERO.com was owned by a premium domain holder and the asking price was around $5,000.
-As a startup that price didn’t make sense, so I went ahead and put my negotiation skills to work and was able to convenience the domain holder to sell the domain name to me for around $2,200.
+Unfortunately, at the time AAERO.com was owned by a premium domain holder and the asking price was around $5,000.
+As a startup, that price didn’t make sense, so I went ahead and put my negotiation skills to work and was able to convince the domain holder to sell the domain name to me for around $2,200.

 How do you evaluate the value of the domain name?
 Here are a few things that I look at: